 “when I go to sell my home, who am I going to be competing against?”

 - Your neighbors who are also trying to sell their homes, and

-- The builders who are still building in the development
+- The new home builders who are still building in the development

-When it comes to competing against builders, that gets even more dicey….because if builders are still putting up new homes when you are trying to sell yours, they will be able to offer a LOT more incentives to homebuyers than you can….things like awesome financing packages, or free landscaping, or upgraded features like granite/stainless steel/new feature of the day, etc….thrown in for the same price, or pretty darn close, that you are selling your now “old” home for (even though it may only be 2 or 3 years old).
+When it comes to competing against builders, that can get even more dicey.
+If home builders are still putting up new homes in a subdivision when you are trying to sell yours, they will be able to offer a LOT more incentives to homebuyers than you can without major hits to their bottom line – things like awesome financing packages, or nifty landscaping, or upgraded features, or appliance packages, etc. – thrown in for the same price, or pretty darn close, that you are now trying to sell your “old” home for (even though your house may only be a couple years old).
 When you are competing against builders, pretty much the only thing you are left to compete against them with is price.

 I’m not trying to suck all the joy out of your life by bringing this stuff up.
 New homes are awesome!
 I’d buy one every day if I could.
 I’m just trying to point out that some of these factors may come into play when you go to sell your home.